itsravenous/flickr-photostream/readme.txt

 = 2.4 =

 * Justified gallery 3.0
+	* Less images crops
+	* Faster load (rows appear when are ready)
+	* No more white spaces when the images are loading
 * Randomize order
 * Capability to show the original images in the lightbox